Community Fibre offer full fibre broadband with gigabit-capable speeds, and are one of the cheapest broadband providers in the UK.

 While they aren't available to every home yet, they are active in 31 London boroughs, with only the final borough of Havering currently left out.

-Community Fibre added around 200,000 homes to its network throughout 2022 and is aiming to reach 2.2 million premises by the end of 2024.
-However, they recently announced they would be pausing any further expansion after existing builds had completed to focus on service delivery.
+Community Fibre added around 200,000 homes to its network throughout 2022 and had been aiming to reach 2.2 million premises by the end of 2024.
+However, they announced at the end of 2023 they would be pausing any further expansion after existing builds had completed to focus on service delivery.

-Here's how their coverage looks as of early 2024:
+Here's how their coverage looks as of mid 2024:

 It's possible to see from the map above that while Community Fibre have expanded across various London boroughs, not every house will be connected to the network.
 However, they could change in the near future.